 In addition to a beautiful new smile, what are some other benefits of orthodontic treatment?

 Braces can improve the function of the teeth and bite, improve access and ability to effectively clean the teeth, prevent wear on the teeth, and increase the longevity of natural teeth over a lifetime.

 Early treatment can begin the correction of significant problems, prevent more severe problems from developing, and simplify future treatment.
 Because all permanent teeth have not yet erupted when early treatment happens, their final alignment may not have received all the required corrections.
 Typically, after all the permanent teeth have erupted, a shortened comprehensive phase of treatment (Phase II – full braces) in the teen years completes the correction.
 However, further orthodontic treatment may no longer be necessary for some circumstances.

 Patients with braces and other orthodontic appliances require more effort to keep their teeth and gums clean.
 To ensure the highest level of dental health, we recommend you continue to see your family dentist for regular check-ups and cleanings every 6 months during treatment.
-In certain situations and adult patients, in particular, we may recommend more frequent visits and cleanings with your dentist.
+In certain situations -adult patients in particular- we may recommend more frequent visits and cleanings with your dentist.